My name is Caitlin and in the Society of Creative Anachronism I am known as Scolastica Capellaria.

 How did I get here?

 My interest in medieval art and architecture began when I was about 5 years old and I watched the Hunchback of Notre Dame for the first time.
-Less than a year later my parents took me on a trip to Europe to visit my father’s dutch family and I visited castles, cathedrals, and road on boats in Holland, Belgium and France and fell in love with what I saw there.
+Less than a year later my parents took me on a trip to Europe to visit my father’s family in Holland and I visited castles, cathedrals, and road on boats in Holland, Belgium and France and fell in love with what I saw there.
 There are few buildings in the world that speak to me like Gothic cathedrals.

 In 2009 I started Kent State University as a Crafts major with a focus in metal work.
 I loved the process of creation, but I knew right away I was more interested in the process, techniques and historical replicas than creating unique works of my own design.
 After one class with Dr. Diane Scillia I switched my major to Art History with a focus in Medieval Art.
 I wrote about Borges Cathedral Façade, Thomas Becket enameled caskets, Visagothic Belt Buckles, The Wilton Diptych, and wrote my senior Honors Thesis on Ivory Mirror Cases.
 My interests were always focused on items that fell into the “craft” category of art historical objects, rather than those hauty “fine art” pieces.

 After undergrad, I was determined to become an Art History professor and attended Indiana University to pursue my Master’s degree.
-While there, I decided that independent scholastic research was not quite for me, and while researching the legal side of museum acquisition practices and working part time in a law office I decided to switch career fields entirely to law.
+While there, I decided that academic scholastic research was not quite for me, and while researching the legal side of museum acquisition practices and working part time in a law office I decided to switch career fields entirely to law.
 I have been a paralegal ever since.

 In 2019 I discovered the Society for Creative Anacronism (SCA) and discovered there was a space for me to explore my love of history and my practical interest in the process of recreating historical items.
 I immediately dove head first into creating my own garb based on historical techniques and learning new styles of embroidery I didn’t know existed.